How Do Phages Improve the Microbiome?

 The Role of Mucous in the Body

-The saliva around the human gums were found to have five phages to every one bacterium cell.
-On the mucosal surface of the gum itself the ratio was close to forty to one.
+The saliva around the human gums was found to have five phages to every one bacterium cell.
+On the mucosal surface of the gum itself, the ratio was close to forty-to-one.

 Sea Coral Slime and Human Mucus